MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 The Common Data Service is currently only available through PowerApps.
 You need to get access to a PowerApps environment and ensure it contains a CDS database.
 This allows you to configure the SDK to access that database.

 ## Prerequisites
-If you have already signed up for PowerApps, you can go to [PowerApps](https://powerapps.microsoft.com), sign in and ensure you have admin access to an environment containing a CDS database.
-If not however, follow these instructions:
+1. If you have already signed up for PowerApps, you can go to [PowerApps](https://powerapps.microsoft.com) and sign in.
+If you have not sigend up yet, you can follow instructions to [sign up](https://powerapps.microsoft.com/en-us/tutorials/signup-for-powerapps/).

-1. To get access to PowerApps, follow the [sign up](https://powerapps.microsoft.com/en-us/tutorials/signup-for-powerapps/) process instructions.
-1. To acquire a CDS database, follow instructions to [create a database](https://powerapps.microsoft.com/en-us/tutorials/create-database/).
+1. Ensure you have admin access to an environment containing a CDS database, by going to the [PowerApps](https://powerapps.microsoft.com) portal, clicking on the **gear icon** located on top right of the screen, then clicking on **Admin center**.
+If you do not have admin access to any environments containing a database, follow these instructions to [create a database](https://powerapps.microsoft.com/en-us/tutorials/create-database/).

 ## Getting the environment ID

 After acquiring an environment that contains a CDS database, you can use that environment's identifier to configure your CDS SDK application.
-The **environment ID** can be found as part of the URI under which you are accessing the above environment.
-Record this value as it is used in the upcoming configuration step.
-An example of such a URI and environment Id is as follows:
+The **environment ID** can be found as part of the URI you are using to access the environment.
+Record this value as it will be used in the upcoming configuration step.
+An example of such a URI and environment Id are as follows:

     URI: https://web.powerapps.com/environments/d1ec10fa-74d5-44e5-b0f7-e448e3ca7509/home
     Environment ID: d1ec10fa-74d5-44e5-b0f7-e448e3ca7509